Three banks pledge interest-free loans to prop up Vietnam Airlines

-HANOI, June 21 (Reuters) - Three Vietnamese banks have pledged to lend 4 trillion dong ($173.8 million) to Vietnam Airlines (HVN.HM) to help the troubled flag carrier weather the impact of the pandemic and avoid bankruptcy, state media reported on Monday.
+HANOI (Reuters) - Three Vietnamese banks have pledged to lend 4 trillion dong ($173.8 million) to Vietnam Airlines to help the troubled flag carrier weather the impact of the pandemic and avoid bankruptcy, state media reported on Monday.

-Vietnam Maritime Commercial Joint Stock Bank (MSB.HM), Saigon - Hanoi Commercial Joint Stock Bank (SHB.HN) and SeABank (SSB.HM) would make the interest-free loans this month and early next month, the Lao Dong newspaper cited the central bank as saying.
+Vietnam Maritime Commercial Joint Stock Bank, Saigon - Hanoi Commercial Joint Stock Bank and SeABank would make the interest-free loans this month and early next month, the Lao Dong newspaper cited the central bank as saying.

 Vietnam Airlines did not immediately respond to a request for comment.